aghaasfandyarkhan/Winx86_64-Shellcode-Loader/README.md

 The loader follows a simple workflow:

 1. Connects to the configured remote server.
-2. Downloads `shellcode.bin`.
+2. Downloads `shellcode.bin` in specific path.
-3. Stores the downloaded binary at the path configured in `src/main.rs`.
+3. Executes the shellcode in memory.

 The URL and destination path can be changed directly in the source code.